vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0028/README.md

 No updates at this time.
 Two reminders:

-First, please subscribe to the VMSA mailing list, security-announce@lists.vmware.com, from the VMSA page itself (link is below in the Links section), and to the KB articles for products you run so you receive email when those documents are updated.
+First, please subscribe to the VMSA mailing list from the VMSA page itself (link is below in the Links section), and to the KB articles for products you run so you receive email when those documents are updated.
 As patches for products are released that will become the preferred way to resolve these issues.

 Second,  please ensure that the workarounds you've implemented are the current ones.
 A few days after CVE-2021-44228 was first disclosed the Apache Software Foundation changed their mitigation guidance for CVE-2021-44228 when they disclosed CVE-2021-45046.
 VMware followed by updating the workarounds with additional guidance that addresses CVE-2021-45046 in addition to CVE-2021-44228.
 Products which have not been patched or had the **_complete_** current workaround applied may continue to be at risk of compromise by malicious actors.
 Please double-check to ensure that the procedures you used for mitigation are the current ones.
 Attackers are actively exploiting CVE-2021-44228 so it is important.